atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-window-functions-work.md

 ---
 section: Appendix
 title: How Window Functions work
-meta_title: How Window Functions work
+meta_title: How Window Functions work in SQL with animated Gifs
 description: Learn how window functions work by looking at gifs that show the process in slow motion.
 See every step in SQL animated in slow motion.
 Learn more.
 number: 200